Flo-Slv/Flo-Slv/README.md

 I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.

-And I am also learning Rust 1h a day on live stream on Twitch !
+And I am also learning Rust 1h a day on live on Twitch !

 I love Lua which is a super language to make Neovim plugins !  ❣